Contact process with viral load: Abstract

 \section{Abstract}

-In this article, we introduce two new variants of the contact process.
-In the first variant, instead of just being infected, individuals carry a viral load, indicating how severe the infection is.
-If the viral load reaches zero, an individual is considered to be healthy and if an individual becomes infected, a viral load of 1 is assigned that evolves according to a Birth-Death process.
-Thus, in this model, individuals with a higher viral load are more infectious, and the recovery times, are in most cases, not exponentially distributed.
-In fact, they can be chosen to be distributed according to a power-law distribution.
-For this model, we study the phase transition of survival and of an existing non-trivial upper invariant law.
-In the case where the infection rate is constant, that is, it does not depend on the viral load, we derive a duality relation to another new variant, where individuals are always infected and never truly healthy.
-They are either actively infected or the infection is in a dormant state, which is again modelled by a Birth-Death process.
-A dormant infection can re-emerge on its own or through an infection of an actively infected neighbour.
+In this article, we present two novel variants of the contact process.
+In the first variant individuals carry a viral load.
+An individual with viral load zero is classified as healthy and otherwise infected.
+If an individual becomes infected it begins with a viral load of one, which then evolves according to a Birth-Death process.
+In this model, viral load indicates severity of the infection such that individuals with a higher load can be more infectious.
+Moreover, the recovery times of individual is not necessarily exponentially distributed and can even be chosen to follow a power-law distribution.
+In the second variant individuals are permanently infected albeit in two states: actively infected or dormant.
+The dynamics of these individual states are again governed by a Birth-Death process.
+Dormant infections do not interact with neighbouring individuals but may reactivate spontaneously.
+Active infections reactivate dormant neighbours at a constant rate and may become dormant themselves.

+We present for both variants a Poisson construction.
+For the first model, we study the phase transition of survival and discuss existence of a non-trivial upper invariant law.
+Additionally, we derive a duality relationship between the two variant, which we use to uncover a phase transition regarding invariant distributions in the second variant.

 { \textit{2020 Mathematics Subject Classification --} Primary 60K35 \\ \textit{Keywords --} Interacting Particle Systems; Multitype Contact Process; Phase Transition; Viral Load}